plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 There are two updater kinds:

-* A static updater establishes fixed semantics during installation, such as `role`, `aria-hidden`, or an error-message element ID.
+- A static updater establishes fixed semantics during installation, such as `role`, `aria-hidden`, or an error-message element ID.
-* A validation-state updater synchronizes changing semantics or content, such as required state, invalid state, `aria-errormessage`, or dedicated plain-text error content.
+- A validation-state updater synchronizes changing semantics or content, such as required state, invalid state, `aria-errormessage`, or dedicated plain-text error content.

 An element may receive behavior from two sources:

-* The ARIA service registry supplies at most one updater registered for the element’s role.
+- The ARIA service registry supplies at most one updater registered for the element's role.
-* An Editor Adapter Definition or presentation may supply one specialized updater for its widget or markup.
+- An Editor Adapter Definition or presentation may supply one specialized updater for its widget or markup.

 A specialized updater uses `alsoRunRoleUpdater` to determine whether the registered role updater runs first. `AriaServiceBase` coordinates this composition but delegates all role-specific and widget-specific mutation to the updater objects.